Business advice: 5 common mistakes to avoid when selecting business insurance

 What happens if you have the incorrect business insurance?

 According to Allianz, 51% of businesses have stopped buying at least one type of cover.
-And if you don’t even take out the legal requirements, let alone the essential cover advised for your business — you risk being uninsured.
+And if you don’t even take out the legal requirements, let alone the essential cover you might need for your business — you risk being uninsured.

 So if you need to make a claim on your business insurance policy — or a claim is made against you — you might not be covered.
 This could leave you having to pay out compensation, legal fees or more from your own pocket.